 Transplant is a major surgery, and has all the risks of any surgery.
 Bleeding, blood clots, and infection are a few examples of problems (complications) that could happen.

 But complications from transplant surgery don’t happen very often.
-They happen in less than 5% of transplant patients.
 Some examples are:

 - bleeding that needs a blood transfusion (5 to 20% of patients will need a blood transfusion and this will depend on your blood count at the time of the transplant)